 One of the most distinctive features of the township is the towering concrete and glass milk-powder drying plant, which was one of New Zealand’s most advanced in its time (1980).
 The factory closed after amalgamating with Kiwi Dairies in 1983.

 York Road, 2 km north of Midhirst, leads to Egmont National Park.
 In the park, the York Road Loop Track follows the Egmont branch line railway, laid about 1905–6 to carry road metal from a quarry on the mountain.
-The line was finally closed in 1951 after years of decline.
+The line was closed in 1951 after years of decline.

 Settlement 6 km south-west of Stratford.
 In the 2000s little remained of Cardiff except its large concrete war memorial at the junction of Ōpunake and Cardiff roads.
 The Cardiff Centennial Walk winds along the bush-covered banks of the Waingongoro River to two weirs built to supply water to the nearby dairy factory.

 Settlement 16 km south-west of Stratford.
-Rowan was named after Frederic Rowan, formerly of the 43rd Regiment, who joined the armed constabulary and was severely wounded during the attack on Te Ngutu-o-te-manu in 1868.
+Rowan was named after Frederic Rowan, formerly of the 43rd Regiment, who joined the Armed Constabulary and was severely wounded during the attack on Te Ngutu-o-te-manu in 1868.
 His wife, Ellis Rowan, became one of Australia’s most celebrated flower painters after the couple later settled there.

 From the late 19th century until the 1930s Ngaere was the site of the impressive Ngaere Gardens.

 Rennet is an enzyme produced by newborn calves to digest milk and is essential in the making of cheese.
 It is extracted from calves’ stomachs after they have been slaughtered.
 During the First World War, supplies of rennet from Europe were drastically cut.
 The New Zealand Co-operative Rennet Company was established in Eltham in 1916 and became a major world supplier of the enzyme.
 Sold as ‘Renco’, rennet was used to make junket, a solidified milk dessert similar to yogurt.
-Renco New Zealand was still operating in the early 2000s.
+Renco New Zealand was still operating in 2020.

 In 1887 Chinese merchant Chew Chong established the Jubilee dairy factory – one of New Zealand’s first – alongside the Waingongoro Stream, and in 1916 the New Zealand Co-operative Rennet Company was founded in the township.